-The proposed "Travel Insurance Act" seeks to create a regulatory framework for travel insurance in New Mexico by introducing new definitions such as "aggregator site," "blanket travel insurance," and "travel protection plan."
-It classifies travel insurance policies under an inland marine line of insurance and allows for various policy types, including individual, group, or blanket policies.
-The Act outlines the responsibilities of limited lines travel insurance producers and travel retailers, mandating that they provide consumers with clear information regarding coverage, claims processes, and cancellation policies.
+The proposed "Travel Insurance Act" seeks to create a regulatory framework for travel insurance in New Mexico by introducing new definitions and classifications, such as "aggregator site," "blanket travel insurance," and "travel protection plan."
+It mandates that travel insurance policies fall under an inland marine line of insurance and allows for the issuance of limited lines travel insurance producer licenses.
+The Act outlines the responsibilities of travel retailers and producers, requiring them to provide consumers with clear information regarding coverage, claims processes, and cancellation policies.
+Additionally, it emphasizes transparency in marketing practices to prevent misleading information and unfair claims practices.

 CT substitute: 59A-16-20